 - 3 turns with rough-puff gives enough lightness and flake for most bakes.
 You can just about do the 3 turns one straight after the other without chilling the dough in between each turn, but if the kitchen is warm or the dough feels slightly warm (or at all sticky) pop it in the fridge or even the freezer for about 20 minutes.
 Either way, you do need to chill the dough for at least 30 minutes after the final turn (ie: before you are ready to use the pastry).

 - Similarly, if the pastry is resisting while being rolled out at any stage, fold it back up again loosely and chill it for 20 minutes or so before continuing: you will notice that it will have relaxed significantly, allowing you to roll it out with ease.

 - Don’t go mad and try to fit in too many turns: the more turns you do, the more you risk putting pressure on the dough, and too much pressure can cause the layers to squash together!

 - 200g chilled unsalted butter, cut into small cubes

 - 140-150ml cold water to mix

-(1) For the pastry, mix the flour and salt together.
+(1) Mix the flour and salt together.
+If going for a flavoured rough-puff, stir in the dry spices/flavours being used.
 Stir in the chopped butter and coat with the flour mixture to stop the butter clumping together.